jgaeddert/liquid-dsp/examples/README.md

     sinusoidal input.
 The output distortion ratio is computed, and the time-domain results are written to a file.

+ * `dds_cccf_example.c`:
+    Direct digital synthesizer example.
+This example demonstrates the interface to the direct digital synthesizer.
+A baseband pulse is generated and then efficiently up-converted (interpolated and mixed up) using the DDS object.
+The resulting signal is then down-converted (mixed down and decimated) using the same DDS object.
+Results are written to a file.

  * `dotprod_cccf_example.c`:
     This example demonstrates the interface to the complex floating-point dot product object (dotprod_cccf).